patrick-emmanuel/github-browser/README.md

 Responsiveness is mobile-first.
 The styles are implemented mobile-first and subsequent media queries are tailored to larger screen sizes.
 That way, the breakpoints 300px - 1920px are well covered.

 ### No submit button
 API requests are debounced while the user is typing their keywords.
-The overhead for an extra click is not required by the user to perforn a search.
+The overhead for an extra click is not required by the user to perform a search.

 ## End to End tests.
-End-to-end tests was implemented with puppeteer, and runs on Travis CI.
+End-to-end test was implemented with puppeteer, and runs on Travis CI.

 ## Extra Thoughts
-The tests produce warnings when ran.
-It is a known issue in React: [here](https://github.com/facebook/react/)issues/14769 and a fix is in alpha and has not been released yet.
+The React tests produce warnings when ran.
+It is a known issue in React: [here](https://github.com/facebook/react/issues/14769) and a fix is in alpha and has not been released yet.
 It is due to the tests interaction/updating the dom causing state changes.

 ## Available Scripts